 Define the RCLL process $Y^{\mathbb{Q}}$ by

-for the $\mathbb{Q}\in\mathcal{M}$, then $Y^{\mathbb{Q}}$ is called an equivalent local martingale measure density and we shall always identify the equivalent local martingale measure $\mathbb{Q}$ with its density process $Y^{\mathbb{Q}}$, and with a slight abuse of notation, we denote $\mathcal{M}$ also as the set of all equivalent local martingale density processes. \\
+for the $\mathbb{Q}\in\mathcal{M}$.
+Then $Y^{\mathbb{Q}}$ is called an equivalent local martingale measure density and with a slight abuse of notation, we denote $\mathcal{M}$ also as the set of all equivalent local martingale density processes.

-The celebrated Optional Decomposition Theorem, see \textit{Kramkov} \cite{MR1402653}, enables us to characterize the $(x,z)$-financeble consumption process in terms of linear inequalities with respect to $Y_{t}\in\mathcal{M}$, called \textbf{Budget Constraint}, and this serves as an important ingredient in the treatment of our utility maximization problem via convex duality approach. \begin{proposition} The process $(c_{t})_{t\in[0,T]}$ is $(x,z)$- financeable if and only if $c_{t}\geq Z_{t},\ \forall t\in[0,T]$ and

-\end{proposition} \begin{remark} It is easy to see the set of $(x,z)$-financeble consumption processes is in general not solid.
-This means it is not allowed to consume as less as we want since the habit formation constraint may not be retained.
-Some technical questions in convex duality arise as we expect the solid hull of the financeble set is now generically complicated to describe. \end{remark}
+The celebrated optional decomposition theorem (see {Kramkov} \cite{MR1402653}) enables us to characterize the $(x,z)$-financeable consumption process by the following budget constraint condition: